BharadwajSavan/The-Sparks-Foundation_Data-Science-Business-Analytics-Tasks/README.md

 Internship Type - Work from Home

-In this internship, we were provided a total of 8 Tasks and I was able to successfully complete all the 6 tasks within the given time-frame.
+In this internship, we were provided a total of 8 Tasks and I successfully completed 7 tasks within the given time-frame.